 DELETE FROM eventTable;

-A. Open a Command Prompt window (make sure you right click and run as Administrator).
+- Open a Command Prompt window (Run as Administrator).

 Note: This process could take several hours or days depending on the size of your DocuShare site and its contents.